Accounting for biofouling through established protocols of quantification

-The effects and magnitude of biofouling on marine renewable energies (MRE) systems are largely unknown and represent a challenge to the sector in the design and maintenance phases likely to impact the final technology LCOE.
+The effects and magnitude of biofouling on offshore renewable energies (ORE) systems are largely unknown and represent a challenge to the sector in the design and maintenance phases likely to impact the final technology LCOE.
 It is therefore crucial to provide reliable input data needed for engineering based on studies coupling marine biology, marine metrology and structural design.

-To develop biofouling characterisation and quantification methods.
-Développer des méthodes de caractérisation et de quantification du biofouling for reliable design and maintenance of ORE systems.
+To develop biofouling characterisation and quantification methods for reliable design and maintenance of ORE systems.

-- Bibliographic synthesis and georeferencing of studies carried out on biofouling at the level of French coasts.
+- Literature review and georeferencing of studies carried out on biofouling on French sea facades

-- State of the art of biofouling issues encountered for the different ORE technologies.
+- Review of biofouling issues encountered for the various ORE technologies

-- Recommendations to optimise the positioning of biological expertise.
+- Recommendations for optimising the positioning of biological expertise

-- Specification of sensor requirements in terms of precision and reliability.
+- Specification of sensor requirements in terms of accuracy and reliability

 Partners and funding